taylorleprechaun/CFBPollNew/README.md

 ### Recent changes

 * 1/21/2025: Final Poll 2024-25 + BOAT and WOAT Update
-* 8/16/2025: Summer cleaning.
-Rearranged a lot of code and started moving towards a more moduler and DB-driven design.
+* 8/16/2025: Summer cleaning Part 1.
+Rearranged a lot of code and started moving towards a more modular and DB-driven design.
+* 8/17/2025: Summer cleaning Part 2.
+More work towards DB-driven design and loading data into the system.

 ### Rankings (Updated 1/21/2025)